-That being said; there’s also a chance your ovulation test strips could turn up negative while you’re pregnant.
+That said, there’s also a chance your ovulation test strips could be negative while pregnant.

 If you’re suspicious that you might be pregnant, don’t rely on an ovulation test kit to provide you with answers.
 Traditional pregnancy tests are more sensitive to hCG and will give you the most reliable results.

 Still not sure whether you’re actually pregnant or not?